 All of the back and forth between civilisations and cultures means that Almada is home to some incredible Moorish, Christian, and Portuguese architecture.
 For example, the Convento dos Capuchos in the Sintra neighbourhood and the Solar dos Zagallos, a palace of King Seculo in the Sobreda neighbourhood, are both exciting historical sites.
 It is also highly reliant on the sea, being a coastal port city.
 There are plenty of water-based activities in the area.
 Most locals participate in kite-surfing or deep-sea fishing; you can charter a boat or join a tour to explore the vast river mouth.
 History and culture collide in the Lisbon-Almada region, and the city is a vibrant reminder of old Portuguese culture.

-Written by local enthusiast for Almada hostels
+Written by Travel Expert Almada

 Jakob Lombardi